AmanoTeam/UserLixo/README.md

 ### Manually

 - It's recommended to start a new tmux or screen session_
-- Install the project with `poetry install`
+- Install the project with `rye sync`
-- Run the project with `poetry run python -m userlixo`
+- Run the project with `rye run python -m userlixo`

-> If you are a developer making some modifications, you may want to use the option `--no-updates` to skip the pip updates at every startup.
+> If you are a developer making some modifications, you may want to use the option `--no-updates` to skip the pip
+> updates at every startup and `--no-clear` to skip the clearing of the screen by the script.

 ## Setup